Top 30 FAQs

 1. How can I secure a D7 Visa residency in the Algarve in 2026?

-Portugal D7 Visa requires €1,063+ monthly passive income (10x minimum wage in 2026), a valid passport, a clean criminal record, and a 12-month registered rental contract as proof of accommodation anywhere in Portugal.
-Submit to the consulate with health insurance and proof of funds.
+The Portugal D7 Visa requires a monthly passive income of €1,063+ (equivalent to 10 times the minimum wage in 2026), a valid passport, a clean criminal record, and a 12-month registered rental contract as proof of accommodation anywhere in the Algarve.
+Submit your application to the consulate along with your health insurance and proof of sufficient funds.
 Attend an AIMA appointment within 120 days for a 2-year permit.
-Requires 16 months of presence in the first 2 years.
+Portugal D7 Visa requires 16 months of presence in the first 2 years.

 3. What are the D8 Digital Nomad Visa requirements for remote workers in the Algarve in 2026?

-Refusals usually stem from inconsistent income evidence, incomplete housing documentation, or unclear long‑term intent—rather than true ineligibility.
+Visa application rejections stem from inconsistent income evidence, incomplete housing documentation, or unclear long‑term intent—rather than true ineligibility.
 We examine the refusal letter with legal partners, pinpoint exact weaknesses, rebuild the file correctly, and guide re‑applications or appeals.
 Many applicants succeed on a second attempt once their Algarve case file is clearly structured.

 Yes.
 Spouses, children under 18, and dependent parents can join through Family Reunification after your residence permit is issued, typically 3–6 months after arrival.
 They do not need a separate income if your Algarve housing and finances are sufficient.
 We secure family‑sized rentals near schools and services, prepare dependent documentation, and time submissions so families arrive together.